0x020/.github/profile/README.md

 Hello 👋.

-This organization has potentially useful hacking related scripts.
+This organization has possibly useful hacking related scripts.